mirror-shades/doxa/docs/syntax.md

 No classes, only structs and composition.

-TODO: Try catch is based on Zig's error union model which allows for safer error handling.
+Try catch is based on Zig's error union model which allows for safer error handling.

 ```
 fn divide(a: int, b: int) !int {